smallwins/blog.begin.com/src/views/posts/2020-03-05-new-at-begin-add-and-manage-routes-via-manifest-file.md

 ---
-title: New at Begin:add and manage routes via manifest file
+title: 'New at Begin: add and manage routes via manifest file'
 image: 'image.png'
 category: uncategorized
 description: We’ve got some pretty big news for how you build apps on Begin:it’s finally possible to add and remove your app’s routes entirely via manifest file.